What Is Compost?July 1st, 2016

 - Turning unit: You can also purchase a turning unit, which is essentially a perforated barrel that can be manually rotated to ensure proper aeration.
 The downside of turning units is that they are expensive and generally have smaller capacities than normal holding units.

 If you don’t have a backyard, don’t fret—you can still compost!
-All you need is a simple container, sold at most online retailers and chain stores and some garbage bags (sold right here at Thrive Market).
+All you need is a simple container, sold at most online retailers and chain stores and some garbage bags.
 The container essentially looks like a fancy garbage can, and can be placed side-by-side in your kitchen to make it even more intuitive to compartmentalize waste once you are done with a meal.

 Just make sure it has a tight lid—the composting process can be a bit stinky.
 One tip: If the smell is overwhelming, add more brown material to the mix (if you need more supply, you can also ask a landscaper for woodchips and clippings).